keithlegg/gnolmec/README.md

 One of the first tests I did to learn about writing an openGL app on Linux in C.

-The original motivation for writing this was I needed a way to display an image on the screen.
+My original motivation for writing this was that I needed a way to display an image on the screen in real time from some electronics that were scanning it and beaming the pixels in byte at a time.

-The image was for a "real time" view of image data that was coming in over a serial port for a DIY scanning electron microscope.
+This is a branch of semraster (https://github.com/keithlegg/semraster), which is a snapshot of the project in some sort of working state.

-That propject ended, but this continues to live as a set of tools for playing with graphics and general nerdery.
+That project ended, but this continues to live as a set of tools for playing with graphics and general nerdery.

 Tested on Linux and OSX.